 Alternatively, you can stack up the whole feed (with the larvae) into a mountain-like pile.
 After some time, the larvae will naturally move down the slopes.
-The stuff on the top is consumed food & their poop.
+The stuff on the top is undigested food, their exoskeletons & their poop.
 You can scoop it out for filtering.

 The larvae poop or frass (left-over food that the larvae eat) can be a good food source for red worms/fish or a smell-free fertilizer.
 It's good to treat it with some good fungi like Trichoderma for 1-1.5 months just to be on the safe side.

 If you don't want to put in too much effort for this, how about: